apmuthu/myseat/README.txt

 Whether you are a restaurant team of 5 or a Grand-Hotel, mySeat will help you keep track of your reservations with ease.

-LAST CHANGES in 0.1793 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
+LAST CHANGES in 0.1795 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
-- Spanish language at contact form
+- Mobile version for customer form with automatic redirect
 - Small bugfixes

-DATABASE ADD in 0.1791 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
+DATABASE ADD in 0.1795 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
-No database changes.
+See documentation/database_update.sql:
+In tabel outlets one field added

 INSTALLATION
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=